This article was updated on January 25th, 2024

-There are certain times in a female’s dog life where brown discharge is considered normal.
-The rest of the time, brown discharge is cause for concern and should warrant a veterinary visit, especially in spayed dogs.
-The difficulty with discharge in dogs is that you more than likely will see other signs, such as excessive licking, before you notice the discharge.
+There are certain times in a female’s dog life when brown discharge is considered normal, for example during the heat cycle or after giving birth.
+The rest of the time, brown discharge is cause for concern and should warrant a veterinary visit, especially in spayed dogs or dogs with other signs of illness.
+In this article, our veterinarian Dr. Chyrle Bonk explains when to be concerned, and what to do.

-Another time when brown discharge in a dog is considered normal is after they have given birth, or whelped.
+2. After giving birth: another time when brown discharge in a dog is considered normal is after they have given birth or whelped.
 As the uterus clears out all of the fetal tissues and pregnancy fluids, a dog will normally have reddish-brown discharge for up to three weeks.
 As long as this discharge doesn’t have an odor and your dog is feeling alright, it is considered normal.
+Learn more about vaginal discharge in a pregnant dog.

 If you see brown discharge outside of a dog’s heat cycle or if your dog is spayed, the discharge may be due to one of the following.
 Watch for any accompanying signs and contact your veterinarian.

-- Vaginitis: Inflammation of the vagina which can lead to irritation and mild bleeding, causing discharge to appear brown.
+1. Vaginitis: Inflammation of the vagina which can lead to irritation and mild bleeding, causing discharge to appear brown.
 Discharge will typically have a foul odor and may be brown, yellow, or red.
 Dogs may also urinate more frequently and lick or rub her genital area.
+Learn more about vaginitis.

-- Urinary tract infection: Infection in the urinary system can cause discolored discharge.
+2. Urinary tract infection: Infection in the urinary system can cause discolored discharge.
 UTIs often present with a small amount of blood that can look brown when diluted in other secretions.
 Dogs will also urinate more frequently or strain when urinating.
+Learn about UTIs in female dogs.

 Other symptoms typically seen along with an abnormal brown discharge

-It’s rare that abnormal discharge will be the only sign that your dog is showing.
-Along with the discharge look for any of the following:
+Along with the discharge look for any of the following signs:

 - Frequent urination or difficulty urinating